Upcoming Talks, Publications, and Other Events on the 1913 Flood

 Right: Five of the "instant books" that were published within two months of the tornadoes and floods in 1913.
 Books in the research collection of Trudy E. Bell.

 Why?
-For one thing, it's a whale of a story with marvelous characters.
+Historically, it's a whale of a story with marvelous characters.
 Its most prominent national hero was a crook - John H. Patterson, founder of National Cash Register (NCR) in Dayton, who along with two dozen NCR executives had just been convicted in Federal Court of violating the Sherman Antitrust Act, and whose conviction was under appeal.
-Although technically a felon, Patterson was given charge of part of Dayton under martial law.
-Another major figure was Ohio's Governor James M. Cox, "boy publisher" of the Dayton Daily News, who effectively co-opted the nation's 1913 Great Easter Flood and made it specifically the Great Dayton Flood, and who later ran for U.S. President on the strength of his executive ability in rebuilding the ravaged state of Ohio - which after the waters receded lay in utter ruins as if after a war.
+Although technically a felon, Patterson was given charge of part of Dayton under martial law (see "The Villiain Who Stole the Flood").
+Another major figure was Ohio's Governor James M. Cox, "boy publisher" of the Dayton Daily News, who effectively co-opted the nation's 1913 Great Easter Flood and made it specifically the Great Dayton Flood, and who later ran for U.S. President on the strength of his executive ability in rebuilding the ravaged state of Ohio - which after the waters receded lay in utter ruins as if after a war (see "The Governor's Ear").
 There was also newly inaugurated President Woodrow Wilson, who sent the Secretary of War into battle against the raging waters.
-There was engineer Arthur E. Morgan, whose innovative flood control project - the Miami Conservancy District, then the largest engineering project in the world - has protected southwest Ohio and the city of Dayton ever since; his work ultimately led him to be appointed first head of the Tennessee Valley Authority by President Franklin Delano Roosevelt.
-There were also the thousand prisoners of an Indiana penitentiary whose beloved warden allowed them to save the town of Jeffersonville from being engulfed by the Ohio River, and whose residents were so grateful they feted the prisoners with a bountiful feast.
+There was engineer Arthur E. Morgan, whose innovative flood control project - the Miami Conservancy District, then the largest engineering project in the world - has protected southwest Ohio and the city of Dayton ever since; his work ultimately led him to be appointed first head of the Tennessee Valley Authority by President Franklin Delano Roosevelt (see "Morgan's Cowboys" and "Morgan's Pyramids").
+There were also the thousand prisoners of an Indiana penitentiary whose beloved warden allowed them to save the town of Jeffersonville from being engulfed by the Ohio River, and whose residents were so grateful they feted the prisoners with a bountiful feast (see "The Prisoners' Feast").
 And there were the fledgling institutions of the Boy Scouts of America and Rotary, whose members' spontaneous outpouring of aid to the victims of the 1913 tornados and flood led them to discover their true mission of humanitarian service.
 Working with the Red Cross and the Chamber of Commerce, the city of Cleveland pioneered the innovative technique of federated fundraising and giving of aid.
 On the dark side, across the tornado-devastated and flooded regions, sufferers who had lost everything in the flood wrestled to be recognized as victims worthy of compassion and assistance, rather than turned away branded with the stigma of being undeserving paupers.

-First, a 1913-scale flood to the industrial north could happen again.
+First, a 1913-scale flood to the industrial north could happen again (see "Be Very Afraid").
 The storm system that caused it was an unusually powerful version of a normal winter storm system on the Colorado track - a path followed commonly by Midwest winter storms.
 In this 21st-century era of increasingly powerful storms due to climate change, what could the nation learn from the 1913 disaster in how to prepare - and recover?

 Second, how could something so vast and transformative be so forgotten?
 This question is perennially uppermost in my mind.
 Yes, the death of J.P.
 Morgan, the fall of Adrianople, a hunger strike of British suffragette Sylvia Pankhurst, and other world events eventually swept the 1913 disaster from newspaper front pages.
 But it is also clear that some forgetting was quite deliberate and intentional - either because it was too horrific to remember, or because whole cities did not want their credit downgraded and so publicly covered up the scale of their true damages.
 Indeed, some city leaders (including John Patterson) almost welcomed the flood's wholesale sweeping the land clear as an opportunity to rebuild modern structures from scratch.
 But what crucial lessons in warning and recovery - and repeating mistakes - has posterity lost through such collective amnesia?